samkos/decimate/README.md

 NAME
-       decimate - KSL many jobs automated submitter
+       decimate - a fault-tolerant scheduler extension

 SYNOPSIS
        decimate [--kill | --status | --generate | --launch ]

 DESCRIPTION

        Developped by the KAUST Supercomputing Laboratory (KSL), decimate is a framework written in python designed to handle dependent jobs more easely and efficiently.

        Using decimate on Shaheen II, one can submit, run, monitor or terminate a workflow composed of dependent jobs.
 If asked, thanks to standardized or customized messages, the user will be informed by mail of the progress of its workflow on the system.

        In case of failure of one part of tne workflow, decimate automatically detects the failure, signals it to the user and launches the misbehaving part after having fixed the job dependency.
 By default if the same failure happens three consecutive times, decimate cancels the whole workfow removing all the depending jobs from the scheduling.
 In a next version, decimate will allow the automatic restarting of the workflow once the problem causing its failure has been cured.

        decimate also allows the user to define his own mail alerts that can be sent at any point of the workflow through a call to a python method.
 This feature will also be available from bash in a next version.

        Some customized checking functions can also be designed by the user.
 Their purpose is to validate if a step of the workflow was succesful or not.
 It could involved checking for the presence of some result files, grepping some error or success messages in them, computing ratio or checksum...
 These intermediate results can be easely transmitted to decimate validating or not the correctness of any step.
 They can also be forwarded by mail to the user where as the workflow is executing.

 USE

        Decimate is still in a beta phase and under test with some of our KSL users.
 More documentations will be provided once the stabilized and fully tested version is made available by the end of June 2017.

        If interested in testing decimate or contributing, please send a mail to help@hpc.kaust.edu.sa

 AUTHOR
        Written by Samuel Kortas (samuel.kortas (at) kaust.edu.sa)